Cleaning up the Mess: Re-Evaluating the Real-System Modeling Accuracy of Ramulator 2.0: Key Results

 \atb{We make {three} major observations from Fig.~\ref{fig:main_res}.
 First, we observe that the maximum achieved memory bandwidth (281.1 GB/s for \omcr{a read ratio of 1, i.e.,} 100\% reads, and NOP \omcr{frequency of 1, i.e., no NOP cycles}) \omcr{almost exactly} matches the maximum achievable memory bandwidth.
 We thoroughly investigate the DRAM command sequence modeled by Ramulator~2.0 to understand the small difference between the maximum achieved \omtwo{bandwidth} \omcr{(281.1 GB/s)} and \omtwo{the maximum} achievable \omtwo{bandwidth} \omcr{(281.2 GB/s)} values.
 We observe that the $REF_{penalty}$ slightly varies for each periodic refresh operation. \omcr{For example,} if the memory controller opens a DRAM row to serve a random access read request and schedules a periodic refresh operation immediately after this read request, the delay between two $READ$ commands interrupted by a refresh operation is slightly higher \omcr{than $tRTP + tRP + tRC + tRCD$}: $(tRAS - tRCD) + tRP + tRC + tRCD$.}

-\atb{Second, as the fraction of write memory requests increases, the latency-bandwidth curves are curved more aggressively towards the top left corner of the figure because a larger fraction of write memory requests induces a higher latency and bandwidth penalty due to more frequently incurred DRAM bus turnaround latency~\cite{lee2010dram}.}
+\atb{Second, as the fraction of write memory requests increases, the \nbcr{5}{bandwidth--latency} curves are curved more aggressively towards the top left corner of the figure because a larger fraction of write memory requests induces a higher latency and bandwidth penalty due to more frequently incurred DRAM bus turnaround latency~\cite{lee2010dram}.}

 \atb{Third, we observe that the latency of the random access memory requests consistently increases with used memory bandwidth because interference from \textit{stream} requests in the memory controller read/write queues increases, \omcr{which in turn increases the} queuing delay for the random read requests.\footnote{\atb{Note that the memory requests are \emph{only} subject to delays incurred at the memory controller because our simulation injects read and write requests directly into the memory controller read and write queues.}}}